This here are the characters from the Bloody Roar series

 - This gets dropped in Bloody Roar 4 in favor of shipping between Yugo and Nagi, and hastily so.
 Needless to say, people didn't take that too kindly.

-- X Marks the Hero: Yugo's intersects across the bridge of his nose, though it's never explained how he got it.
+- "X" Marks the Hero: Yugo's got a scar that intersects across the bridge of his nose, though it's never explained how he got it.

 Alice Tsukagami/Nonomura (the Rabbit)

 Voiced by (Japanese): Mika Kanai (1, 2, 3), Ruri Asano (EX, 4)

 Voiced by (English): Donna Mae Wong (1, 2), Kimberly Forsythe (3), Jennifer Hale (EX), Rumiko Varnes (4)